 Deputy Director, Division of Decommissioning, Uranium Recovery, and Waste Programs

 U.S. Nuclear Regulatory Commission

-Bo Pham brings over two decades of leadership experience at a federal government agency to his role on the Board.
-He was born in Vietnam and immigrated to the United States when he was eight years old, where he and his family made Maryland their new home.
+Bo Pham brings over two decades of leadership experience at a federal government agency to his role on the Board, where he serves on the Strategic Planning & Oversight Committee.
+Bo was born in Vietnam and immigrated to the United States when he was eight years old, where he and his family made Maryland their new home.
 Bo is passionate about giving back to the community, and over the years has volunteered with local nonprofits as well as served on the boards of several other organizations.

 “I serve on the Board because I wanted to be closer to the immigrant community and part of an organization that provides direct services.
 As an immigrant myself, when reflecting on my own family’s experience I wish my mom had the benefit of a place like the Carlos Rosario School when we first came to this country.
 The infrastructure of the School and sense of community here is unparalleled.”

 Vilma Rosario has been a part of the Carlos Rosario School family her entire life, as she is the daughter of our original founder and school namesake.
 Born in Puerto Rico, her commitment to social justice began during childhood in Washington, DC through witnessing the challenges faced by immigrants in her community.
 This influenced her career as a civil rights activist, focusing on issues such as access to translation services, housing displacement, and discrimination in the election system.
-Vilma serves on the Board’s Nominating Committee and the Board Effectiveness Task Force.
+Vilma serves on the Board’s Governance & Nominating Committee, as well as the Diversity, Equity, & Inclusion Taskforce.